withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 framework: Gatsby
 ---

 Here are some tips for converting a Gatsby project to Astro.
 This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.

 (THESE ARE SARAH'S ROUGH NOTES)

 ## Key Differences

 ### React App vs MPA

-Gatsby is a React App, and uses `index.js` as your project's route.
+Gatsby is a React single-page app, and uses `index.js` as your project's root.

 Astro is a multi-page site, and `index.astro` is your home page.

 ### React components vs Astro components
-Gatsby's `.js` or `.jsx` components (including pages and layouts) include exported functions that return page templating.
+Gatsby's `.js` or `.jsx` components (including pages and layouts) are exported functions that return page templating.

 Astro's `.astro` pages, layouts and components are not written as exported functions.
 Instead, any necessary JavaScript is written in a frontmatter "code fence" and the rest of the file is exclusively for page templating, and other HTML elements such as `<style>` and `<script>` tags.